-Except for the grants described in the table above, the Company has not approved any other awards that are conditioned upon shareholder approval of the 2004 Performance Incentive Plan and is not currently considering any other specific award grants under the 2004 Performance Incentive Plan.
-If the 2004 Performance Incentive Plan had been in existence in fiscal 2004, the Company expects that its award grants for fiscal 2004 would not have been substantially different from those actually made in that year under the Existing Plans.
+The Company has not approved any other awards that are conditioned upon shareholder approval of the proposed amendment of the 2004 Performance Incentive Plan.
+The number, amount and type of awards to be received by or allocated to eligible persons in the future under the 2004 Performance Incentive Plan cannot be determined at this time.
+If the share increase reflected in this 2004 Performance Incentive Plan proposal had been in effect in fiscal 2004, the Company expects that its award grants for fiscal 2004 would not have been substantially different from those actually made in that year under the 2004 Performance Incentive Plan.

 For information regarding stock-based awards granted to the Named Executive Officers during fiscal 2004, see the material under the heading "Executive Compensation" above.
+For information regarding past award grants under the 2004 Performance Incentive Plan, see the "Aggregate Past Grants under the 2004 Performance Incentive Plan" table below.

-The closing market price for a share of the Company's common stock as of September 21, 2004 was \$8.95 per share.
+The closing market price for a share of the Company's common stock as of September 22, 2005 was \$12.77 per share.